 Thornton shot and killed five people and wounded others at Kirkwood City Hall on Feb.
 7, 2008.
 Two police officers and two council members were among those killed.
 Police killed Thornton at the scene.

 Census data estimates Kirkwood is about 90 percent white and 6 percent black.
-Years of segregation and unfair housing practices confined most black residents to the Meacham Park neighborhood, an the area defined by Big Bend Boulevard to the north and Interstate 44 to the south.
+Years of segregation and unfair housing practices confined most black residents to the Meacham Park neighborhood, an area defined by Big Bend Boulevard to the north and Interstate 44 to the south.

 The incident remains a sensitive matter for many Kirkwood residents a decade later.
 Even so, it causes some people to consider Kirkwood’s current social climate and discuss how to move forward.
 Young people in the city are at the center of those kinds of conversations.